Identity Theft is on the Rise Across Canada—Here’s How to Protect Yourself

 More than 35,000 Canadians are the victims of identity theft every year.
-Here’s how you can avoid being one of them.
+Beef up your security with these five strategies.

 Your social insurance number (SIN) is the key to a kingdom of personal records, from your credit report to your tax return, so you’re wise to keep it secure.
 The nine-digit SIN was created in 1964 as a unique client identifier for the Canada Pension Plan and various employment insurance programs, but its use has expanded to virtually all transactions between you and the government.
 However, with no legal restrictions on who employs it, your SIN may also be requested by private-sector organizations—and that’s where the problems start.